 Director Of Operations and Broadway Stats/Finance Writer

 Since he got his first Commodore 64 as a young man, Michael has been obsessed with computers.
 If you ask him nicely, he'll even show you his prized collection of Macintosh Classic software and Windows 3.1 manuals, still in the shrink wrap!
-When most teenagers were making money working at fast food joints, Mike was running his own web site design business, specializing in the Netscape browser and CERN running on an OpenVMS server.
-He actually skipped college and learned advanced HTML and PHP programming on his own, going on to co-found a software company with his financial guru uncle Henry Tubbs.
-After their business was acquired by IBM in 2003, Michael jumped aboard the nytix.com. train as a partner.
-Next stop: World Wide Web domination.
-Anyone want to buy some left-over nuclear launch codes?
+When most teenagers were making money working at fast food chains, Mike was running his own web site design business, specializing in the Netscape browser and CERN running on an OpenVMS server.
+He actually skipped college and learned advanced HTML and PHP programming all on his own, eventually going on to co-found a software company with his financial guru uncle Henry Tubbs.
+After their business was acquired by IBM in 2003, Michael jumped aboard the nytix.com train as a partner.
+Michael continues to deliver simple solutions to complex problems for his Broadway show clients.

 Sales Executive and Broadway Review Author

-A not-so-recent arrival to America, Sangrit not only enjoys working for New York Show Tickets but he also loves this country and the opportunity and freedom that it affords him.
+Daniel is a hard working member of the New York Show Tickets team who was born and raised in Farmington, Connecticut.
+He moved to New York in his early twenties and enjoys the fast-paced city life as opposed to his simpler suburban upbringing.
 He likes to give advice on what to do for fun in New York City when his family visits in the summer.
 His wife likes to use discount codes to get cheap Broadway show tickets, but his favorite are the TV show tapings in NYC, where all kinds of crazy are uncorked.
-Sangrit was trained in Business Administration at the University of Indonesia in Jakarta, but he truly loves the challenge of sales.
+Daniel was trained in Finance at the University of Connecticut, but has come to truly love the challenge of sales.
 His other interests include technology, architecture, music, philosophy, and sports.
-He's been trying to organize a company cricket team, but so far no luck as his co-workers keep turning up with their baseball bats.
-He might just settle for soccer, oh but that's not big here either?
-What kind of country is this?
+Daniel has been trying to organize a company field day but so far no luck as his co-workers do not share his same enthusiasm for sports.

 Jennifer R Jones